 One thing you want for your website is a decent amount of traffic.
 That means you’d want new people every day to find the way to your site.
 After all, if no one find’s your website or your online shop, how are you going to make money?

-If you open a business (even if it was just a lemonade stand) you can open the doors at 8 am and close them again at 6 pm and you are in peoples faces.
-Even if you don’t go out and advertise, chances are that people will come by.
+If you open a business (even if it was just a lemonade stand) you can open the doors at 8 am and close them again at 6 pm, and you are in peoples faces.
+Even if you don’t go out and advertise, the chances are that people will come by.
 Something in your shop window might have attracted them.
-Maybe they are interested in one of your products or they were just taking a walk and just wanted to check out the new corner shop.
+Maybe they are interested in one of your products, or they were just taking a walk and just wanted to check out the new corner shop.

 - How to Boost Affiliate Website traffic with Great articles

 - How to get organic traffic to your Blog/Website

 - Top 5 Ways to drive traffic to your Blog